ethanmuller/blog/docs/nginx.md

 attention to the output.

 But if this command runs without errors, certificates are now set up.
-At this point, typing "mush.network" into my browser will direct me to the same default page as before, but this time through HTTPS, displaying that sweet sweet locked padlock next to the URL.
+At this point, typing `mush.network` into my browser will direct me to the same default page as before, but this time through HTTPS, displaying that sweet sweet locked padlock next to the URL.